San Basilio, Sardinia

-San Basilio (Santu 'Asili 'e Monti) is a commune in the Province of South Sardinia, region of Sardinia, Italy, about 35 km north of Cagliari.
+San Basilio (Santu 'Asili 'e Monti) is a commune in the Metropolitan City of Cagliari, region of Sardinia, Italy, about 35 km north of Cagliari.
 As of 31 December 2004, it has a population of 1,371 and an area of 44.9 sqkm.

 San Basilio borders the municipalities of San Nicolò Gerrei, Sant'Andrea Frius, Senorbì, Silius, and Siurgus Donigala.